xl45/shedskin/README.rst

 **Shed Skin** uses type inference techniques to determine the *implicit* types used in a Python program, in order to generate the *explicit* type declarations needed in a C++ version.
 Because C++ is *statically typed*, Shed Skin requires Python code to be written such that all variables are (implicitly) statically typed.

-Besides the *typing* and *subset* restrictions, supported programs cannot freely use the Python standard library, although the most common ones are supported, such as ``math`` and ``random`` (see `Library Limitations`_).
+Besides the *typing* and *subset* restrictions, supported programs cannot freely use the Python standard library, although the most common modules are supported, such as ``math`` and ``random`` (see `Library Limitations`_).

 Additionally, the type inference techniques employed by **Shed Skin** currently do not scale very well beyond several hundred lines of code (the largest compiled program is about 1,600 lines).
 In all, this means that **Shed Skin** is currently mostly useful to compile *smallish* programs and extension modules, that do not make extensive use of dynamic Python features or the standard library.

-Because **Shed Skin** is still in a very early stage of development, it can still improve a lot.
+Because **Shed Skin** is still in a very early stage of development, it can also improve a lot.
 At the moment, you will probably run into some bugs when using it.
 Please report these, so they can be fixed!

 At the moment, **Shed Skin** supports GNU/Linux and Windows platforms only.